Mboubaker/Lidar_Evidential_occupancy_grid_mapping-/README.md

 This reposity present an approach to build 2D occupancy grid maps with Lidar data

-## Pipeline for creating an obvious occupancy grid from Lidar data
+## Pipeline for creating an evidential occupancy grid from Lidar data
 ### 1 - Ground filtering method
 ### 2 - Creation of a Local evidential occupancy grid using Lidar data (KITTI dataset: velodyne)
 ### 3 - Transformation of the Occupancy Grid